All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Manageable side effect profile.
 Gastrointestinal adverse events (nausea, diarrhea, constipation) were the most common side effects in Phase 2, consistent with the GLP-1 class.
 These were generally mild to moderate and most common during the dose-escalation phase.
 Dropout rates due to adverse events were within acceptable ranges.
 TRIUMPH-1's larger sample size will provide a more precise picture of the safety profile.

-It is important to note that Phase 3 trials sometimes produce slightly different results than Phase 2 due to differences in patient selection, study duration, and statistical methodology.
-However, the TRIUMPH-4 data already confirm that the Phase 3 results are tracking at or above Phase 2 levels, which is an encouraging sign for TRIUMPH-1.
+Phase 3 trials sometimes produce slightly different results than Phase 2 due to differences in patient selection, study duration, and statistical methodology.
+But the TRIUMPH-4 data already confirm that the Phase 3 results are tracking at or above Phase 2 levels, which is an encouraging sign for TRIUMPH-1.

 Why a Triple Agonist Changes Everything